-Prospective Users browse through reviews, making a decision that marketers often play far too little of a part in.
+Prospective Users browse through reviews, deciding that marketers often play far too little of a part.
 Showing what other people bought alongside the product they’re currently viewing can also help you optimize your product page.

-Optimizing it for SEO is equally important especially if many of your visitors are coming from search engines.
+Optimizing it for SEO is equally important, especially if any visitors are coming from search engines.
 One of the best ways you can enhance your store’s SEO is by using rich snippets.
 When people see the price, availability, rating, and number of reviews on a product they want to purchase, most can decide whether to visit the store or not.
 Automatically, this will improve your bounce rate.

 Often, it’s the product page on your website that makes or breaks the sale.
-If you want to lower your bounce rate, then you need to keep your product page clean, include reviews, post an obvious CTA, and write compelling copy.
+If you want to lower your bounce rate, you need to keep your product page clean, include reviews, post a prominent CTA, and write compelling copy.

 Segment Your Email List

 Personalizing through list segmentation makes a huge difference.
 But why?
 Why are people less likely to bounce on your website with a segmented email list?
-Because you’re only sending emails that are relevant, and thus interesting, to them.
+Because you’re only sending relevant emails which are of interest to them.